Build This Now

 Custom Agents

-Define your own Claude Code specialists with slash commands, .claude/agents/ YAML, and CLAUDE.md rules.
-Real examples and the mistakes to skip.
+Define your own Claude Code specialists with .claude/commands slash commands, .claude/agents YAML, and CLAUDE.md personas.
+Real examples and mistakes to avoid.

 Problem: The out-of-the-box Claude Code behaviour doesn't line up with how your team actually works.
 Maybe you want a reviewer that knows the house style.
 Or a deploy specialist wired into your infrastructure.